paolofuria99/modular-drone/code/README.md

 More information on getting started with DWM1001-dev can be found in the [Firmware User Guide](../doc/DWM1001FirmwareUserGuide.pdf)

+:checkered_flag: [receiver_new](receiver_new/) contain the new receiver code with a more efficient code that allows the delay to be reduced by **one period less**

 The project is built as follow :
 ```
 code/
 ├── deca_driver                   // DW1000 API software package 2.04
 ├── nRF5_SDK_14.2.0               // Nordic Semiconductor SDK 14.2 for nrF52832
 ├── receiver                      // SES project for the receiver modulus
+│   ├── config                    // Contains sdk_config.h file for nrF SDK 14.2 customization
+│   ├── ses
+|   │   ├── receiver.emProject    // Segger Embedded Studio project
+|   │   ├── main.c                // Initialization and main program
+│   ├── UART                      // Uart
+├── receiver_new                  // SES project for the receiver modulus
 │   ├── config                    // Contains sdk_config.h file for nrF SDK 14.2 customization
 │   ├── ses
 |   │   ├── receiver.emProject    // Segger Embedded Studio project